Varlock: schema-first env files that stay safe around AI tooling

 JavaScript and frameworks

-Alternatively, varlock run -- node … avoids injecting runtime shim code; ENV from varlock/env is then unavailable, but process.env still receives validated values.
-Framework integrations published in the README include @varlock/nextjs-integration, @varlock/vite-integration, and @varlock/astro-integration (npm listings linked from README).
+Alternatively, varlock run -- node … avoids injecting that runtime shim; ENV from varlock/env is then unavailable, but process.env still receives injected values.
+Framework integrations published in the README include @varlock/nextjs-integration, @varlock/vite-integration, and @varlock/astro-integration (npm listings linked from README); GitHub Actions is also documented on the site for CI injection patterns.

 Editor and MCP ergonomics